Fakhrul-Hakimy/LogBook/README.md

 # 📓 LogBook

-**LogBook** is an Android application built with [Flet](https://flet.dev/) for logging daily activities.
-It features a Python-based frontend and a FastAPI backend.
-Data is stored in a PostgreSQL database.
-The backend is exposed securely over the internet using Cloudflare Tunnel.
+LogBook is a learning project — an Android application built with Flet for logging daily activities.
+It features a Python-based frontend with a FastAPI backend, connected to a PostgreSQL database.
+The backend is securely exposed to the internet via Cloudflare Tunnel to simulate production-level deployment.

 ---